hn/debian-stretch-zfs-root/README.md

 ## Bugs

 * Booting via EFI has not been tested at all.
 * ~~RAID10 Mirror with >= 6 disks fails to boot with grub, probably a grub bug.~~ The (Virtualbox) BIOS does not detect more than 4 drives connected to a virtual SATA controller and therefore grub isn't able to access them.
-Connecting the drives in a mixed SATA/IDE/SCSI RAID10 configuration works fine, even with 6 drives.
+Operating the drives in a SCSI or mixed SATA/IDE/SCSI RAID10 configuration works fine, even with 6 or more drives.

 ## Credits